DGh0st/Tipster/README.md

   - Set custom percentages from the settings application
   - Set the default percentange that is displayed
   - Set the range for the amount of people to divide the bill into is displayed
-  - Set the default amount to divide the bill into
+  - Set the default amount to divide the bill into (Not functioning because of a small error)

 ## Video Walkthrough